Which Is Better: Side-by-Side Double Stroller or Tandem Double Stroller

 When both children sit facing out in a side-by-side stroller, they can see everything.
 Of course, a double stroller with reversible seats is ideal, as it allows you to keep an eye on your babies when they’re little, and then reverse the seats as the children get bigger and more interested in the world.

-A youngster in the back of an outdated tandem stroller may have difficulty viewing his or her surroundings.
+A baby in the back of an outdated tandem stroller may have difficulty viewing his or her surroundings.
 Modern tandem strollers, on the other hand, have one seat connected higher on the frame than the other, ensuring that the kid in the front seat does not obstruct the vision of the child in the rear.

 Tandem Stroller Advantages